Sinaruse/Paillard_Antoine_A3_GR2_Validator/README.md

 ###DateValidator
 The DateValidator class provide some method for check array in different case.

-* isMajor : Check if the date is major (over 18 years)
+* isMajor : Return true if the date in parameter has over 18 years old.
-* isPassed : Check if the date is passed
+* isPassed : Return true if the date in parameter is passed of the current date time.
-* isFuture : Check if the date is in the futur
+* isFuture : Return true if the date in parameter is not passed yet.
-* isYear : Check if the date's year correspond to a specific year
+* isYear : Return true if the date in parameter is in the year in second parameter.
-* isMonth : Check if the date's month correspond to a specific month
+* isMonth : Return true if the date in parameter is in the month in second parameter.
-* isDay : Check if the date's day correspond to a specific day
+* isDay : Return true if the date in parameter is in the day in second parameter.

 ####Exemple
 ```php